JWGerbenGB/EggLocke/README.md

 # How do I add support for a new Gen 3 rom hack?
 First of all, you need to make an Egglocke Pokedex, this will take quite a few hours so be warned!
-Starting off you need to create an xml document, if the game you want to add an egglocke to is a game utilizing the CFRU engine, then you need to name your xml file something ending in (CFRU).xml, or else corrupted saves will be created later on.
+Starting off you need to create an xml document.
+If the game you want to add an egglocke to is a game utilizing the CFRU engine, then you need to name your xml file something ending in (CFRU).xml, or else corrupted saves will be created later on.
+If the game you want to add an egglocke to is a game utilizing LEON's base, then you need to name your xml file something ending in (LEON).xml, or else corrupted saves will be created later on.

 The first line in your xml document should be: &lt;?xml version="1.0" encoding="UTF-8"?>
 The second line in your xml document should be: &lt;pokedex>